ocefra/AIND-Planning/heuristic_analysis.md

 # Project 3.
 Heuristic analysis

-This analysis provides a comparison between a number of search algorithms applied to planning problems.
+This analysis provides a comparison between the performance of a number of search algorithms applied to planning problems.
 The algorithms have all been tested on **three planning problems of increasing complexity**, all in the air cargo domain.
 The tests have been carried out in similar conditions, on an HP EliteBook with an Intel(R) Core(TM) i7-4600U 2.10GHz CPU and 16 GB of RAM, running Ubuntu 16.04.

 The performance of each algorithm is reported in terms of the following **metrics**: number of node expansions required, number of goal tests performed, number of new nodes generated, length of the plan found, and time elapsed (in seconds).
 The **optimality** of the solution is assessed in terms of the plan length.